 The Company is responsible for certain cleanup obligations at the former Yuasa battery facility in Sumter, South Carolina, that predates its ownership of this facility.
-This manufacturing facility was closed in 2001 and is separate from the Company's current metal fabrication facility in Sumter.
-The Company established a reserve for this facility.
-As of July 3, 2016 and March 31, 2016, the reserve related to this facility was \$1,123.
-Based on current information, the Company's management believes these reserves are adequate to satisfy the Company's environmental liabilities at this facility.
+This manufacturing facility was closed in 2001 and the Company established a reserve for this facility, which was \$1,123 as of October 2, 2016 and March 31, 2016.
+Based on current information, the Company's management believes this reserve is adequate to satisfy the Company's environmental liabilities at this facility.
+This facility is separate from the Company's current metal fabrication facility in Sumter.